-So far, over three weekend events, we have raised over £7,000!
+So far, over four weekend events, we have raised over £8,000!

-Read on for details of upcoming and past events, and don’t forget – you still donate at any time….
+Read on for details of upcoming and past events, and don’t forget – you can donate at any time….

-Hope Works Sheffield have planned a massive 38 hour stream, showcasing Sheffield’s record labels, electronic artists, promoters and party crews.
+Hope Works Sheffield hosted a massive 40 hour stream, showcasing Sheffield’s record labels, electronic artists, promoters and party crews.

-Everyone is devoting their time and skills for free and the aim is to thoroughly enjoy each others music, to support Sheffield artists, and raise some money for two brilliant charities supporting Sheffield causes.
-(Sheffield Flourish and These Walls Must Fall )
+Everyone was devoting their time and skills for free and the aim was to thoroughly enjoy each others music, to support Sheffield artists, and raise some money for two brilliant charities supporting Sheffield causes.
+(Sheffield Flourish, Open Kitchen and These Walls Must Fall )